Contribution to CFAR public seminar ‘Freud’s work during the 1890s’, held at UCL on Saturday 6th October 2018.

 What was Lacan’s contribution to Freud’s second topic?
 What is referred to as the unconscious in Lacanian orientation?
 In this article, we will briefly discuss the concept of the unconscious based on Lacan’s work during the 60s and 70s in order to approach the above questions.

-This article is published in JCFAR 2019 and will be available soon.
+This article is published in JCFAR 2019.

 The question of “history” will be approached from two different perspectives in this paper: the history as every individual’s description of life and the subjective history as the history of the parlêtre (Lacan, 1975).
 The former concerns any individual(s) in singular or collective form, while the latter focuses on the particularity of each subject’s self-created history.